Last updated on October 5th, 2020 at 11:34 am

 But is it safe to wear a weighted vest all day long?
 I have been getting this question more frequently these days and that’s the reason I thought of covering this topic.

-Weighted vests have got some proven benefits that are being recognized by health experts.
-But the majority of benefits came from the limited use of weighted vest while the training only, not for the extended period.
+Is it okay to wear a weighted vest all day?
+No, it’s not recommended to wear the weighted vest all day long, it could do more harm than good.
+Wearing a weighted vest may lead to shoulder pain, stress on the spine, and bad posture.
+Weighted vests have got some proven benefits that are being recognized by health experts but the majority of benefits came from the limited use of weighted vest while the training only, not for the extended period.

 Wearing weighted vest all-day: does it work?

 Okay so numerous studies have proven weighted vest effective to increase the calorie-burning and body strengthening, can you wear them for the whole day?